Vahe9955/WebSite/README.md

 ```bash
 npm run dev
 ```
-## For run maybe you will be needed use this terminal commonds for use node_modules
+## To run the program you need to install node_modules.
+For installation please use following
-Terminal commmands
+terminal commands
 1
 ```bash
 npm install -D tailwindcss